Lucky Enamelware (立基搪瓷)and Leader Manufactory (立泰製造廠)

 Outside of business, Chow was an active community leader and earned the nickname of “Buddha” (佛爺) for his kindness and generosity.
 He was director of the Tung Wah Group of Hospitals (1948/1949) and Pol Leung Kuk, vice chairman of the Kiangsu-Chekiang Residents Association and HK Enamelware Manufacturers Association, director and deputy treasurer for the Chinese Manufacturers Association for which he led the delegation to Indonesia and co-led the delegation to Singapore in the 1950s.
 A strong believer in education, he established bursaries for students with financial difficulties and appealed to his fellow Shanghainese for supporting needy students to pursue their education.

 In January 1957, Chow Yuk-ho died and was buried in the Catholic Cemetery in Happy Valley.
-He was survived by one son – Donald H.K.
+He left an estate worth HK$474,000 (KSEN, 1957-12-14) and was survived by one son – Donald H.K.
 Chow (周克强) and two daughters – Audrey Marilyn Chow Pei-fung (周佩芬) and Therese Chow Pei-fong (周佩芳).
 Both Donald and Audrey Chow studied ceramics overseas and took over Luckyafter their father’s death.
 A graduate of St. Mary’s Girls School in Shanghai, Audrey graduated from North Staffordshire Technical College in the UK and was a pioneering female industrialist in the 1950s and 1960s as managing director of Lucky.
-She married the son of Peter Ging-shan Lock (1897-1994), the UK textile engineer who was the manager of the leading spinning mill South Sea Textiles.
 Donald was a member of the Rotary Club of Kowloon West and served as vice chairman and executive committee member of the Chinese Manufacturers Association.

 Left: Leader Industrial Centre in Tsuen Wan; Centre and Right: Shield vacuum flask made by Leader Manufactory in HK.